 Before you contact us, we ask that you do your homework.
 The koryu bujutsu are not at all like the martial arts taught today in the United States.
 Even those with considerable martial arts experience find that the differences are significant, and most of what they know and believe simply does not apply.
 Please don't contact us until after you've read the articles listed below (all from Koryu.com):

 If you have not already purchased and read Donn Draeger's 3-volume series, "The Martial Arts and Ways of Japan," you should do so now.
 The same goes for Koryu Books' "Classical Warrior Traditions of Japan."
 All new members are expected to also read (and think about) Dave Lowry's In the Dojo and Dan & Jackie DeProspero's Illuminated Spirit.
-All are available through Koryu.com.
+All are available through Koryu.com or Amazon links.

 Students of a traditional dojo recognize that membership fees support the existence of the dojo, and are not simple payments in exchange for instruction.
 Membership is a long term substantial financial commitment.
 There is no "pay as you go" plan.
 Our various fees are as follows:

 Mat fee: $10 per session.
 For SMR Jo members who are members of other dojo.

 Registration fee: $50.
 This is a one time fee for new regular members upon enrollment.